 The National Archeological Museum of Florence, located in Florence’s Palazzo della Crocetta, dates to the age-old art collections of the Medici and Lorraine families.
-The structure displays treasured Etruscan and Roman artifacts from archeological digs in Tuscany, not to mention its beautiful Egyptian and Greek collections.
+The structure displays treasured Etruscan and Roman artifacts from archeological excavation in Tuscany, not to mention its beautiful Egyptian and Greek collections.

 The museum’s central thread concerns the Etruscans: the topic was of much interest to Cosimo the Elder de’ Medici in the 14th century, but it wasn’t until Cosimo I that the current collections were assembled, later expanded by his successors (including Cardinal Leopold).